-9 Payments in respect of a period prior to 1 April 2015 which are made after 31 March 2015
+10 Payments in respect of a period prior to 1 April 2015

 Where a payment is made after 31 March 2015 that relates to a period prior to 1 April 2015 the employee contribution rates applicable at the time the payment relates to should be applied to the pre (and post) 2015 pensionable pay.
-The employer contribution rate is the current rate at the date that the back dated payment is made.
+The employer contribution rate is the current rate at the date that the backdated payment is made.
 Note, however, that the pensionable pay for the pre 1 April 2015 element should be based on the 2009 Scheme definition of pensionable pay (e.g. excluding non-contractual overtime) and not the 2015 Scheme definition of pensionable pay, which would include non-contractual overtime.